Key Takeaways

 How to Avoid

-- Use Ola or Uber for transparent pricing and GPS-tracked routes
+- Use Ola or Uber for transparent pricing and GPS-tracked routes.

-- If taking an auto, negotiate the fare upfront and insist the driver use the meter
+- If taking an auto, negotiate the fare upfront and insist the driver use the meter.

-- Track your route on Google Maps and speak up immediately if the driver deviates
+- Track your route on Google Maps and speak up immediately if the driver deviates.

-- Never accept unsolicited shop recommendations from your driver
+- Never accept unsolicited shop recommendations from your driver.

-- Pre-book airport transfers through your hotel for arrival peace of mind
+- Pre-book airport transfers through your hotel for arrival peace of mind.

-You're admiring the gopuram at Kapaleeshwarar Temple in Mylapore when a man in priestly garments approaches, places a garland of fragrant flowers around your neck, and dabs a tilak on your forehead.
-He leads you to a shrine, chants a quick blessing, then opens a 'donation book' showing entries of 2,000-5,000 rupees from previous visitors.
-When you offer 100 rupees, his demeanor shifts and he demands thousands for the 'special puja.'
-Travelers on r/india and Tripadvisor frequently report these forced blessing scams at temples throughout Tamil Nadu.
+You are admiring the gopuram at Kapaleeshwarar Temple in Mylapore when a man in priestly garments approaches.
+Before you can react he places a garland of fragrant flowers around your neck and dabs a tilak on your forehead.
+He leads you to a side shrine, chants a quick blessing, and the moment lands as warm and unfamiliar at the same time.

 Red Flags